What is Covered by Homeowner's Insurance for Water Damage - Southlake, TX

 I LOVE older homes, especially homes built in the 50s and 60s – I’m a post-modern fan.
 But, with older homes there is always the risk of finding a multitude of problems, from electrical, to structure, coding, and water.
 Water is probably one of the worst problems that can plague a home.
 It can rot out wood and cause dangerous mold.
 So, how do you tell if an older home has water damage?
 Here are some common signs:

 That’s an awfully ugly stain.
 You can pretty much spot a water stain from a mile away, almost everyone knows what they look like.
 If you’re purchasing an old home and see water stains or fresh paint in places it shouldn’t be – beware!
-Ask if the damage was repaired and proof to go along with it.
+Ask if the damage was repaired, and require proof to go along with it.
 If the stain pops up suddenly, get a professional out as fast as you can to see where the water is coming from.

 That shouldn’t be crumbling like that.
 Crumbling wood around your windows and baseboards could mean water has gotten into the wood, making it crumble.